 - A. Applicants with a minimum score of 70% in Reading, 70% in Math, and 70% in Science will receive application points.
-Applicants may retake any section to achieve the 70%.

-- B. All exam component results must be within two (2) years.

-- 7. Must have the following courses completed prior to application deadline with a grade of "C" or higher and an overall GPA of 2.5 or higher in prerequisite courses.
+Applicants may retake any section to achieve the 70%. - B. All exam component results must be within two (2) years. - 7.
+Must have the following courses completed prior to application deadline with a grade of "C" or higher and an overall GPA of 2.5 or higher in prerequisite courses.
 There is no time frame on prerequisite courses.

-- A. BIOL 2401 Anatomy & Physiology I
+A. BIOL 2401 Anatomy & Physiology I

-- B. BIOL 2402 Anatomy & Physiology II
+В. BIOL 2402 Anatomy & Physiology II

-- C. BIOL 2420 Microbiology
+C. BIOL 2420 Microbiology

-- D. ENGL 1301 Composition I
+D. ENGL 1301 Composition I

-- E. PSYC 2301 General Psychology
+E. PSYC 2301 General Psychology

-- F. PSYC 2314 - G. Humanities/Fine Arts Elective, per WCJC catalog - 8.
+- F. PSYC 2314 Life Span Growth & Development - G. Humanities/Fine Arts Elective, per WCJC catalog - 8.
 Proof of current Texas licensure as a LVN in good standing. - 9.
 Hepatitis B vaccination series began by November 15th, if not done previously.
-Applicant must submit proof of completion of the series in the application packet.
+Applicant must submit proof of completion of the series in the application packet. - 10.
+Statement of Student Responsibility completed and signed. - 11.
+Letter of Good Standing: - If you have previously enrolled in any nursing program, you must provide a letter from the program director stating you are a student in good standing and are eligible for readmission to that program. - 12.
+Must have all components of application packet complete and turned in by deadline to be processed for admission.